 About my work

 I make all my work myself, by hand, and paint and glaze it.
-I do some slab-building and wheel work, and spend some time making pinch pots as well.
+I do a mix of slab-building and wheel work, and spend some time making pinch pots as well.

 I make cups, vases, pourers, and most bowls on the potters wheel.